University of Toronto Homophile Association: Activities

 The University of Toronto Homophile Association's activities centered around educating the community about homosexuality, combatting legal discrimination against homosexuality, and bringing about social and personal acceptance towards homosexuality.
 The group's activities included weekly discussion groups, public forums with invited guests, high school speaking engagements, an informal counselling service, research, political advocacy, referral services and social events.

 The UTHA speakers included guests: Dr. Franklin Kameny, the President of the Washington Mattachine Society, Thomas Szasz, Michael Lynch, English Buddhist philosopher Scott Symons, D.E.
 Harding, Dr. Persasd of the Ontario Department of Health and playwright John Herbert.
 Members of the UTHA also gave talks on homosexuality to student groups, high schools and more.
 The UTHA offered informal counselling services run by volunteers, which would deal with personal, psychological, religious, social and legal questions.
 The association also hosted dances on and off campus.

+Legacy

+An Ontario Heritage Trust plaque was placed on the east side of University College in honour of the UTHA and the sexual diversity movement at the University of Toronto.
+It was commemorated by the University of Toronto Sexual and Gender Diversity Office and then-president David Naylor.